-Maintaining this identity, and establishing ourselves as the leading anthropology department in the UK will require us to balance critical mass equally across and between these 3 platforms.
-Each section is foundational to our undergraduate teaching where qualitative and quantitative approaches are combined across evolutionary, medical and social anthropology, and many modules integrate two or all three of these areas.
+Maintaining this identity, and establishing ourselves as the leading broad-based Anthropology department in the UK requires us to balance critical mass across and between these three platforms.
+Each section is foundational to our undergraduate teaching, where all our students take modules in medical and social anthropology, with many integrating two or all three of these areas.

-We are proud of the overlap between these three broad research groupings which are apparent in the membership of the smaller clusters and centres which all combine distinct and diverse academics specialists from Anthropology and other Durham Departments.
-Research in Anthropology contributes significantly to the Durham Energy Institute, the Durham Global Security Institute, the Institute of Hazard, Risk and Resilience, the Institute of Advanced Study, the Centre for the Study of Jewish Society, Culture and Politics, the Centre for the Co-evolution of Biology and Culture and other University research institutes and centres.
+We are proud of the overlap and synergies between these three broad research groupings which are apparent in the membership of the smaller clusters and centres that draw specialists from Anthropology and other Durham Departments.
+We are home to the flagship Institute for Medical Humanities (www.durham.ac.uk/imh) and the Durham Infancy and Sleep Centre (www.durham.ac.uk/disc).
+Our research also contributes significantly to the Durham Energy Institute, Durham Research Methods Centre, the Durham Global Security Institute, the Wolfson Research Institute for Health & Wellbeing, the Institute of Hazard, Risk and Resilience, the Institute of Advanced Study, the Centre for the Study of Jewish Society, Culture and Politics, the Centre for the Co-evolution of Biology and Culture and other University research institutes and centres.

-Russell Hill's Primate and Predator Project exemplifies the strengths of combining ambitious theoretical research with applied goals to generate meaningful change in primate conservation policies ).
+- Russell Hill's Primate and Predator Project in South Africa, contributing to meaningful change in primate conservation policies.